Mayor Tom Watson

 Commissioner Sharon NeSmith

-Sharon holds a Master of Science Degree in Management from Brescia University.
-She currently serves on the boards of the Owensboro Convention & Visitor’s Bureau and the BBQ & Barrels Festival.
-Previous community board service includes Telephone Pioneers of America, American Red Cross, American Association of University Women, Owensboro Museum of Science & History, International BBQ Festival and United Way.
-Sharon is a member of the Leadership Owensboro Class of 2016 and received the President’s Volunteer Service Award- Council on Service and Civic Participation 2009 -2014.
+She holds a Master of Science in Management from Brescia University, a Bachelor of Science in Business from McKendree University, and is a graduate of Daviess County High School.
+Currently, Sharon serves on the following boards: Owensboro Convention & Visitor’s Bureau, BBQ & Barrels, American Association of University Women and the Steering Committee of the Alliance for a Drug Free Owensboro & Daviess County.
+Previous community board service includes Telephone Pioneers of America, American Red Cross, Owensboro Museum of Science & History, and the International BBQ Festival.
+She is a member of the Leadership Class of 2016 and received the President’s Volunteer Service Award – Council on Service and Civic Participation 2009-2014.

-Sharon and her late husband Gene NeSmith, have a blended family with 3 daughters, Kay Thompson (KY), Sandy NeSmith (FL), Sherri NeSmith (KY) and a son, Michael Stewart (FL), along with their spouses and partners and families.
+Sharon and her late husband, Gene NeSmith, have a blended family with 3 daughters and 1 son: Kay Thompson –KY (David), Sandy NeSmith –FL (Clayton), Sherri NeSmith –KY (Tim) and Michael Stewart – FL (Teresa), along with their respective families.

 Commissioner Bob Glenn